MikeyClausen/Prediction-of-Product-Sales/README.md

 *   Overall the best option is the tuned Forest Regressor Model, Little Bias.
 Still had some but far less than other models used.

+###Final Recomendation

+*   Using this model to make predictions about sales will not be very reliable, considering previous metrics from how the model performed there is a disparity between R^2 and Root Mean Squared Error that is not negligible.

 ## Limitations & Next Steps